Ada-Developers-Academy/LessonPlanning/weeks/09/overview.md

 ####Evaluation
-Write a program in Ruby that will help us create highly secure communications, by encrypting things in pig latin.
-Use the [pig latin spec](../lessons/pig_latin_spec.rb) Rspec file as your guide and measure of success for this exercise.
+Write a program in Ruby that will help us create highly secure communications, by encrypting things in pig latin!
+Use the [pig latin spec](../../lessons/pig_latin_spec.rb) Rspec file as your guide and measure of success for this exercise.

 ##Advanced Ruby:
-description: to do
+In this section, we will move beyond basic programming and explore Ruby-specific tools and techniques.

 ####Lecture Outline